dfritschy/cjw-summercamp-slides/scripts/md/slides.md

 Our approach

 - keep config in `ezpublish/config` as general as possible
-- it should merely decribe your environment, not the application
+- it should merely describe your environment, not the application
 - move all site/function specific settings to the bundle

 ---